 Interpretation: Outcomes data should be disaggregated by race or ethnicity to identify and monitor disparities in service provision or effectiveness.
+See PQI 5.02 for more information on disaggregating data to track and monitor identified outcomes.

 FKC 2.04 Revised Standard